macloo/python-beginners/flask/part6_databases/README.md

 *Note that this is a local MySQL database, running on the same computer as the Flask app.
 The database* sockmarket *has only one user, root, and no password.
 This is acceptable on a local machine ONLY.
 Always use a username and a strong password on a live web server!*

+There's a second starter script in this repo for testing whether you can connect on **a hosted website** that provides phpMyAdmin: [host_db_test.py](host_db_test.py).
+Before running it, make sure you've set up a MySQL database with at least one table in it.

 ### About using XAMPP for MySQL databases

 When we created MySQL databases at the beginning of my course, we used [XAMPP](https://www.apachefriends.org/index.html) to do so.
 This is a great option and works pretty much identically on Mac, Windows and Linux.
 Unlike [MAMP](https://www.mamp.info/), there's no paid version of XAMPP.
 XAMPP is just plain free.